Close

 Ensure all foreign documents are apostilled or legalized and translated into Serbian by certified translators.

-Complete the official visa application form accurately.
+Complete the application by providing personal details, explaining your travel purpose, and uploading supporting documents.
 Double-check all information matches your supporting documents exactly.
 Any discrepancies may result in processing delays or rejection.

 Rejection Handling: If your application is denied, review the refusal letter carefully.
+Serbian diplomatic missions reserve the right to request additional documentation, and incomplete visa applications will not be accepted.
 You may appeal the decision or reapply with additional supporting documentation addressing the rejection reasons.